Art DeCarlo: Professional career

 DeCarlo saw action in 6 games for the Colts in 1957, starting in 4 at defensive left halfback.
 He intercepted one ball during the year.
 It would be his last interception in the NFL.

 For the 1958 Colts season, Art DeCarlo was used as a utility player — playing a reserve role in the defensive backfield, filling in as needed as an offensive end, and playing on the special teams on both punts and kickoffs.

 Powered by a pass-driven offense led by Hall of Fame quarterback Johnny Unitas, the Colts would win the first of two back-to-back World Championships in 1958, beating the New York Giants in a contest remembered in legend as "the greatest game ever played."

 The Colts would win the World Championship again in 1959, again emerging victorious over Y. A. Tittle, Frank Gifford, and the New York Giants — this time by a more convincing 31–16 score.

 In 1960, DeCarlo continued to play special teams and filled in as a reserve at tight end behind Colts starter Jim Mutscheller.
 DeCarlo started 3 games and saw action in 9, blocking satisfactorily and gathering in 8 completions for 116 yards.

 The 30-year old DeCarlo was back in training camp ahead of the 1961 season but he suffered a knee injury in practice on August 9 when playing defensive back and attempting to break up a pass to Colts star Lenny Moore.
 He was able to battle back to take some defensive reps on August 24 but was unable to go in the next preseason game.
 He was not successful attempting to play through the damage in his next effort, however, with his knee buckling at practice on August 29, forcing what would be career-ending surgery.

-Later years
+Later life

 After retiring from the NFL DeCarlo tried his hand at coaching football, accepting a head coaching position for the Harrisburg Capitols, a semi-pro team in the Atlantic Coast Professional Football League (ACPFL).
 He also coached football at Loyola Blakefield High School in Towson, Maryland.

 He became a general contractor and constructed a number of miniature golf courses.
 He also opened a restaurant called DeCarlo's Beef and Beer.

 DeCarlo also worked as national sales manager for Panasonic, retiring from that job at the end of the 1980s.

 In his retirement from business he played golf and wrote a novel called Fumbled Kidnap.

 As he aged he increasingly suffered from memory loss and what was diagnosed as physical trauma-induced dementia.